Daniel-Krueger/daniel-krueger.github.io/_posts/2026/2026-02-01-Single-row-edit-add-new.md

 {% include figure image_path="/assets/images/posts/2025-10-03-Single-row-edit-add-new/2025-09-28-20-05-07.png" alt="The global form rule." caption="The global form rule." %}
 ## HTML field
-This is also simple, we need to add load the form rule within an HTML field and set the properties to define, for which item lists the logic should be applied.
+This is also simple, we need to  load the form rule within an HTML field and set the properties to define, for which item lists the logic should be applied.

 1. Execute global form rule\
   The `InvokeRule` will load the global form rule and will monitor the form whether a modal dialog is displayed.